Does Anyone Read Printed Catholic Church Materials Anymore?

 You may have heard the claim that print media has gone the way of the dinosaur.
 Clickbait article headlines love to spotlight statistics about diminishing returns for newspapers, shrinking publishing practices, and the average consumer’s dwindling attention span.

-But before you plan for a paperless future at your parish, remember that’s only half the story.
+Before you plan for a paperless future at your parish, remember that’s only half the story!

 Sure, digital content is surging to prominence in every medium, from newspapers and books to church bulletins.
-And while your parish is likely — and rightly — putting a high priority on effective digital communication, don’t make the mistake of forgetting about printed materials entirely.
+And while your parish is likely — and rightly — putting a high priority on effective digital communication, don’t make the mistake of forgetting about printed materials entirely when it comes to communication at your Catholic church.

 Think of the apostles and the gift of the Holy Spirit that enabled them to communicate with different populations.
 In that same way, parishes must be able to communicate the same message across all platforms, digital and print alike.